-The LORD God has told us what is right and what is demanded:
+The Lord God has told us what is right and what is demanded… justice, mercy, humility.

-At Bluegrass, we believe this to be our guiding scripture and principle in all we do.
-It empowers, enables and encourages us to be advocates for the voiceless, powerless and unable.
+At Bluegrass we believe Micah 6:8 to be our guiding scripture and principle in all we do.
+It empowers, enables and encourages us to be advocates for the voiceless, the powerless, and the unable.

-Learn more about the United Church of Christ’s Justice initiatives at www.ucc.org/justice.
+Learn more about the United Church of Christ’s Justice initiatives.